-Problem Statement Narrative and Projected Goal:

-If the State's PRISM compliance is less than full participation, describe activities your State plans to implement to achieve full participation in PRISM.
+Problem Statement Narrative and Projected Goal: Describe activities your State plans to implement in order to maintain participation in PRISM at your current level (Full, Enhanced, Expanded) and ITD goals.

-As of FFY 2021, the NDHP applied for a CORE/ITD grant and is still awaiting approval.
+As of August 1, 2022, the NDHP applied for a CORE/ITD grant and is still awaiting approval.
 It is the desire of the NDHP to eventually become fully CORE/ITD compliant.